 Read More »Unity Bank News: Food Pantry Donations, Employee Bonuses

 Unity Bank employees recently donated $1,300 to the Franklin Food Bank and also learned that they will receive a one-time bonus thanks to federal legislation.
 The township food bank was one of 17 food pantries in New Jersey and Easton, Pa. to receive the donation, according to a press release from the bank.
-Money for the donations was donated by …
+Don’t Miss Out!
+No other media outlet …

 Read More »Franklin Man Sentenced To 60 Years In State Prison For 2015 Murder